sahithyasridhar/fa18-523-65/paper/paper.md

 language understanding system will be used to paraphrase the input text, will be able to translate text into another language, analyse the content of the text and draw conclusions.As NLP still cannot draw inference from the text, it is still dependant on NLU.
 Based on the user's query and information need, NLP system represents the true meaning of what is expected.
-The content of the document will be searched inorder to retrieve the relevant document based on the search query.
+The content of the document will be searched inorder to retrieve the relevant document based on the search query [@fa18-523-67-NLP-1].

 ## Natural language text processing